digital-archives/HISTGA1011/slides/week_03_slide_deck.md

 ---

 ## Definition
-# [Archival] Appraisal
+# Appraisal

 **Appraisal** is the process of determining whether records and other materials have permanent (archival) value.

 It may be done at the collection, creator, series, file, or item level.

-Born-digital materials may be appraised at different points of the process (_prior_ to acquisition, or _after_ accessioning, or even both.)
+Born-digital materials may be appraised at different points of the process.
+This largely depends on the type(s) of media received, and whether the repository has the necessary equipment to extract contents.

 <!--presenter notes